 There are two types of OQTF, which determine the time limits and consequences of the measure:

-1. OQTF with deadline for voluntary departure: foreign nationals have 30 days to leave the country by their own means.
+- OQTF with deadline for voluntary departure: the foreigner has 30 days to leave the country by his own means.
 After this period, they may be forcibly expelled.

-2. OQTF with no deadline for departure: the person is deported immediately, and may be placed in a holding center before being deported.
+- OQTF with no deadline for departure: deportation is immediate, and the person may be placed in a holding center before being deported.
 This type of OQTF is often accompanied by a ban on returning to France (IRTF), which prevents any further application for a visa or residence permit for several years.

 Check the content of the decision